Qanat: Preparations

 The critical, initial step in qanat construction is identification of an appropriate water source.
-The search begins at the point where the alluvial fan meets the mountains or foothills; water is more abundant in the mountains because of orographic lifting and excavation in the alluvial fan is relatively easy.
+The search begins at the point where the alluvial fan meets the mountains or foothills; water is more abundant in the mountains because of orographic lifting, and excavation in the alluvial fan is relatively easy.
 The muqannīs follow the track of the main water courses coming from the mountains or foothills to identify evidence of subsurface water such as deep-rooted vegetation or seasonal seeps.
-A trial well is then dug to determine the location of the water table and determine whether a sufficient flow is available to justify construction.
+A trial well is then dug to determine the depth of the water table and determine whether a sufficient flow is available to justify construction.
 If these prerequisites are met, the route is laid out aboveground.

 Equipment must be assembled.
-The equipment is straightforward: containers (usually leather bags), ropes, reels to raise the container to the surface at the shaft head, hatchets and shovels for excavation, lights, spirit levels or plumb bobs and string.
+The equipment is straightforward: containers (usually leather bags), ropes, reels to raise the container to the surface at the shaft head, hatchets and shovels for excavation, lights, and spirit levels or plumb bobs and string.
 Depending upon the soil type, qanat liners (usually fired clay hoops) may also be required.

 Although the construction methods are simple, the construction of a qanat requires a detailed understanding of subterranean geology and a degree of engineering sophistication.
 The gradient of the qanat must be carefully controlled: too shallow a gradient yields no flow and too steep a gradient will result in excessive erosion, collapsing the qanat.
 And misreading the soil conditions leads to collapses, which at best require extensive rework and at worst are fatal for the crew.